-gran.space8.file~ & gran.space8.live~ (18-19% CPU utilization) - The same concept as the above "space2" effect with the difference that the individual streams are output from different outlets.
+gran.space8.file~ & gran.space8.live~ (18-19% CPU utilization) - The same concept as the above "space2" effect with the difference of individual streams output from different outlets.
 This gives the user the ability to process the streams separately or distribute them within a multi-channel audio output system.

-gran.cloud.file~ & gran.cloud.live~ (19-20% CPU utilization) - These use the model of asynchronous granular synthesis with an element of random deviation from basic control parameters to produce thick "cloud" textures (Roads 1991).
+gran.cloud.file~ & gran.cloud.live~ (19-20% CPU utilization) - These use the model of asynchronous granular synthesis with an element of random deviation from basic control parameters to produce "cloud" textures (Roads 1991).
 These abstractions provides more parameters than the others described in this paper and are far more processor intensive at higher granular frequencies.